fedi-e2ee/public-key-directory-specification/Specification.md

 * KDF algorithm
 * AEAD algorithm

-This table includes some example HPKE ciphersuites.
+This table includes some example HPKE cipher suites.
 This list is not exhaustive.

 | Cipher Suite String            | Remarks                    |
 |--------------------------------|----------------------------|